On Good-for-MDPs Automata: Decision Procedure for Qualitative GFM

 To decide QGFM-ness, we make use of the well known fact that qualitative acceptance, such as $\mathrm{PSem}_{\N}^{\M}(s_0) = 1$, does not depend on the probabilities for an MC $\M$.
-This can, for example, be seen by considering the syntactic product $\mathrm{PSyn}_{\mathcal D}^{\M}(s_0) = 1$ with a deterministic parity automaton $\mathcal D$ (for a deterministic automaton, $\mathrm{PSem}_{\mathcal D}^{\M}(s_0) = \mathrm{PSyn}_{\mathcal D}^{\M}(s_0)$ trivially holds), where changing the probabilities does not change the end-components of the product MC $\M \times \D$, and the acceptance of these end-components is solely determined by the highest colour of the states (or transitions) occurring in it, and thus also independent of the probabilities: the probability is $1$ if, and only if, an accepting end-component can be reached almost surely, which is also independent of the probabilities.
+This can, for example, be seen by considering the syntactic product with a DPW $\mathcal D$, as $\mathrm{PSem}_{\mathcal D}^{\M}(s_0) = \mathrm{PSyn}_{\mathcal D}^{\M}(s_0)$ trivially holds for a deterministic automaton $\D$, where changing the probabilities does not change the end-components of the product MC $\M \times \D$, and the acceptance of these end-components is solely determined by the highest colour of the states (or transitions) occurring in it, and thus also independent of the probabilities: the probability is one if, and only if, an accepting end-component can be reached almost surely, which is also independent of the probabilities.
 As a result, we can search for the (regular) tree that stems from the unravelling of an MC, while disregarding probabilities.
 See \cref{fig:example-MC-tree}(b) for an example of such a tree.

 This observation has been used in the synthesis of probabilistic systems before \cite{Schewe2006}.
 The set of directions (of a tree) $\Upsilon$ could then, for example, be chosen to be the set of states of the unravelled finite MC; this would not normally be a full tree.